-Stephen J. Ressler, U.S. Military Academy
+Col. Stephen J. Ressler, U.S. Military Academy

-Colonel Stephen Ressler is Professor and Head of the Department of Civil and Mechanical Engineering at the U.S. Military Academy (USMA) at West Point.
-He earned a B.S. degree from USMA in 1979, a Master of Science in Civil Engineering degree from Lehigh University in 1989, and a Ph.D. from Lehigh in 1991.
+Stephen Ressler is professor and Head of the Department of Civil and Mechanical Engineering at the U.S. Military Academy (USMA) at West Point.
+He earned a B.S. degree from USMA in 1979, a master's of science in civil engineering degree from Lehigh University in 1989, and a Ph.D. from Lehigh in 1991.
 An active duty Army officer, he has served in a variety of military engineering assignments around the world.
-He has been a member of the USMA faculty for 18 years, teaching courses in engineering mechanics, structural engineering, construction, and CE professional practice.
+He has been a member of the USMA faculty for 19 years, teaching courses in engineering mechanics, structural engineering, construction, and CE professional practice.
 He is a registered Professional Engineer in Virginia and a Distinguished Member of ASCE.